PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Execute If Cookie Contain
+## Execute If Cookie Match

-Executes an action if all cookies of the current page under test contains the given value.
+Executes an action if all cookies of the current page under test matches the given value.

 ### Usage

 `
-executeIfCookieContain(action, text)
+executeIfCookieMatch(action, text)
 `

 ### Parameters